AgentBluenote/Mozilla/html/introduction-to-html/marking-up-a-letter-finished/marking-guide.md

 </ul>
 </dd>
 <dt>The two addresses can just be put inside paragraphs; each line of the address should sit on a new line, but not be in a new paragraph.
 (3 marks)</dt>
-<dd>Wrap both of the addresses in an &lt;p&gt; element, and put a &lt;br&gt; element at the end of each line of the address, except for the last line in each case.
-Note that it is also acceptable to wrap the address of the letter writer in an &lt;address&gt; element instead of a paragraph, but not the receiver's address.</dd>
+<dd>Wrap both of the addresses in an &lt;p&gt; element, and put a &lt;br&gt; element at the end of each line of the address, except for the last line in each case.</dd>
 </dl>

 ##Inline semantics